Azure/missionlz/src/bicep/examples/automationAccount/README.md

 ### Deploying Azure Automation

 Connect to the appropriate Azure Environment and set appropriate context, see getting started with Azure PowerShell for help if needed.
-The commands below assume you are deploying in Azure Commercial and show the entire process from deploying MLZ and then adding a key vault post-deployment.
+The commands below assume you are deploying in Azure Commercial and show the entire process from deploying MLZ and then adding an automation account to the operations resource group.

 ```PowerShell
 cd .\src\bicep